-to disclose a secret
+to let the cat out of the bag: to disclose a secret

 Although it is possible that to let the cat out of the bag originally referred to some specific allusion, such as a line in a play, that has now been lost, it is probable that this phrase is simply based on the comparison between the surprise caused by a secret that has suddenly been revealed and the commotion created by a frightened cat released from a bag.
 An additional image might have been that, once disclosed, a confidence spreads just like, once let out, a cat is free to go wherever it wants.